China, UK must be able to talk frankly and cooperate, Starmer tells Xi - ExBulletin

 China, UK must be able to talk frankly and cooperate, Starmer tells Xi

-LONDON: British Prime Minister Keir Starmer told Chinese President Xi Jinping on Friday (August 23) that the two countries should be able to talk frankly about their disagreements and also seek closer economic ties and work together on global issues.
+British Prime Minister Keir Starmer told Chinese President Xi Jinping on Friday that the two countries should be able to talk frankly about their disagreements and also seek closer economic ties and work together on global issues.

 In a phone call, Mr Xi told Mr Starmer he hoped Britain would “look at China objectively and rationally”, China's official Xinhua news agency reported.